Karimai/percent/README.md

 ## 10. License
 The Percent app is licensed under the MIT License.
 Feel free to use, modify, and distribute the app according to the license.

+## 11. User Interface
+While the main goal of this project is for working with Google Cloud Platform (GCP), still the basic functionalities can be seen with [https://percent-app-th4sozzjba-uc.a.run.app/](https://percent-app-th4sozzjba-uc.a.run.app/)